Print the PDF

 4. When should I receive a copy of my child’s IEP and data?

 Parents/guardians should receive IEP goal progress updates at least as often as students receive report cards.
-You can request to receive updated copies of your child’s data and graphs at any time or more frequently.
+You can request to receive updated copies of your child’s data and graphs more frequently or at any time.
 You may want to put this request in writing if it is different from what the IEP indicates for the frequency of reporting progress.

 5. What should I do if I disagree with what my child’s school district or AEA is proposing in an IEP meeting?

 If you do not agree with a proposal or refusal to make a change to your child’s IEP, you can request that the school district or AEA document the proposed or refused change in a Prior Written Notice (PWN).
-The PWN allows you to formally disagree, if you choose, with the proposal or refusal to change your child’s IEP.
+The PWN allows you to formally disagree with the proposal or refusal to change your child’s IEP, if you choose.
 Some examples of proposals or refusals might include:

 • Change in educational placement.